Billy Bob Thornton turns car wreck past into a film

 "He (my father) would take my brother and I ... to car wrecks and he would stand there and smoke Lucky Strikes and stare at the car wreck for two hours while my brother and I were like 'why are we here?'
 That was how he connected with us.

-"Through all of that, through beatings and no communication or anything when I grew up, I realised that I understood my father and I loved my father."
+"Through all of that, through beatings and no communication or anything when I grew up, I realized that I understood my father and I loved my father."

 The comedy in the film stems from the Caldwells' failure to communicate -- Jim only lets down his guard after his tea is spiked with LSD -- and the interplay between upper class English visitors and straight-talking American southerners.

-"That accent makes me hornier than Frank Sinatra," Skip confesses to his English half-sister, before trying to organise an unconventional sexual encounter with her.
+"That accent makes me hornier than Frank Sinatra," Skip confesses to his English half-sister, before trying to organize an unconventional sexual encounter with her.

 But amid the laughs there is a serious side to Jayne Mansfield's Car, which had a budget of around $12 million and was funded by Russian money.